davidlai-webstandard/diff_image_backups/README.md

 * **blk_hash** - this program generates a hashset file for an image, use this when storing a "full" backup image.
+We will call this image the origin image and the hashset the origin hashset.

-* **blk_genpatch** - this program compares a new image against an old hashset and creates a patchset file consisting only of the changed disk blocks.
+* **blk_genpatch** - this program compares a new image against an origin hashset and creates a patchset file consisting only of the changed disk blocks.

-* **blk_patch** - this program patches an old image with a patchset to regenerate the new image
+* **blk_patch** - this program patches an origin image with a patchset to regenerate the image which corresponds to the patchset

 # Other programs considered